What Are Heel Spurs?

 How Is a Heel Spur Diagnosed and Treated?

-A healthcare provider can diagnose a heel spur after listening to your symptoms and performing a physical exam.
+A healthcare provider can diagnose a plantar calcaneal spur after listening to your symptoms and performing a physical exam.
 They may ask what types of activities trigger your heel pain.
 Sometimes X-rays of the foot help with the diagnosis, ruling out conditions like arthritis or stress fractures.

 Heel Spur Treatment Options